 Scalpel, Please (1932) - Real-life conjoined triplets - The Lombardo Sisters - mortified the world with this tale of three nurses assigned to three different wards in the three different hospitals!

 Sweet Tooth Clifford On The S. S. Ho Ho Ho (1933) - Starring Little Jimmy as Clifford, the little adorable boy with an incredible sweet tooth (and singing voice).

 The Little Match Girl (1933) - Little Jimmy stars as the poor little girl from the famous fairy tale.

 Tractor (1934) - The first and only American film by acclaimed Soviet director Sergei Eisenstein about a small Iowa town that takes on collective farming.

 The Amazing Mr. Torso (1934) - Johnny Eck (Johnny The Half from Tom Browning's 'Freaks') portrays the Amazing Mr. Torso - a magician from Bulgaria that can bring back the dead.

 The Missouri Compromise (1934) - Dramatic retelling of the controversy surrounding the admittance of Missouri as a state.

 The Self-Flagellants (1934) - True story.
 At the height of the Depression, modern day priests break from the Catholic Church to march across America, beating themselves to rid the world of evil.

-Sink The Titanic (1935) - Film that revealed the details behind America's plot to torpedo the Titanic.
+Sink The Titanic (1935) - Controversial film that revealed the (some say true) details behind America's plot to torpedo the Titanic on its maiden voyage.